OverSurge/PS1-Argonaut-Reverse/Documentation/General information.md

 #### "Chained" data structures

-A lot of BRender's data structures don't store the size of their children.
+A lot of data structures don't store the size of their children.
 Consequently, if a value is misinterpreted during extraction and leads the script to misjudge the child's length, the script will, for example, try to interpret raw data as an amount value, and will crash.
 It also means that, in order to retrieve a precise child, you must have correctly extracted (at least correctly calculated the sizes of) all previous children.

 #### WAD "self-sufficiency" and redundancy